 Treatment may include:

-Very severe Crohn's may not improve with medicines.
+Very severe Crohn's may not improve with medications.
 You may be advised to have the diseased section of your intestine removed.
 The two remaining healthier ends of the intestine are then joined together.
 You are still at high risk for the disease returning.

 Surgery may also be done if you have an obstruction or fistulas.